Molly Bloom (author): Career

+Illegal gambling conviction

 On April 16, 2013, Bloom was arrested and charged along with 33 others as part of a $100 million money laundering and illegal sports gambling operation.
 Preet Bharara, the United States Attorney for the Southern District of New York, charged 12 people with racketeering.
-Others were charged with money laundering, extortion, fraud and operating illegal poker rooms in New York City.
-Bloom, who was 34 at the time, faced a maximum penalty of 10 years in prison, six years of supervised release, a fine of $1.5 million or twice the amount gained from the crimes or twice the amount lost by victims, and a $200 special assessment.
+Others were charged with money laundering, extortion, fraud, and operating illegal poker rooms in New York City.
+Bloom faced a maximum penalty of 10 years in prison, six years of supervised release, a fine of $1.5 million or twice the amount gained from the crimes or twice the amount lost by victims, and a $200 special assessment.

-In May 2014, Bloom pleaded guilty to a lesser charge and was sentenced to one year of probation and 200 hours of community service.
-At the sentencing, Bloom's lawyer, Jim Walden, told the court that Bloom was in severe debt which included forfeiting $125,000 in poker proceeds as part of the plea.
-He stated that Bloom had "been ordered into the gambling business" by her boss at a Los Angeles real estate company, then went on to create her own illegal poker game in New York in 2009.
-Assistant U.S. Attorney Joshua Naftalis said in the government's sentencing brief that "huge sums of money were wagered at these games" and that "for a time, her games were likely the biggest games in New York."
-He told the judge at the sentencing that the government believed that Bloom played a "minor role" in the operation compared to many of the others who were charged, and recommended a sentence that included no jail time.
+In December 2013, Bloom pleaded guilty to charges of running illegal poker games.
+She was sentenced the next May to one year of probation, 200 hours of community service, and forfeiture of $125,000; U.S. District Judge Jesse M. Furman found that she had played a minor role in the larger gambling operation that did not warrant prison time.
+At the sentencing, Bloom's lawyer, Jim Walden, told the court that Bloom made about $1 million from tips and her cut of the poker pot, much of which was used to tip other employees, and was deeply in debt.
+He stated that Bloom had originally "been ordered into the gambling business" by her boss at a Los Angeles real estate company.

-Book and film
+Post-gambling ventures

 Bloom's memoir about her experiences, Molly's Game, was published in 2014.
 A film adaptation of the book, also called Molly's Game, written and directed by Aaron Sorkin, premiered at the Toronto Film Festival on September 8, 2017.
 Jessica Chastain plays the role of Molly Bloom.
-The film received a 2018 Academy Award nomination in the category Best Adapted Screenplay.
+The film received a 2018 Academy Award nomination in the category of Best Adapted Screenplay.

+Beginning in 2022, Bloom was an executive producer and the host of two seasons of Torched, a podcast series exploring controversial Olympic events and other sports stories.
+The show, produced by FilmNation, is described as a "mix of documentary-style storytelling and interviews with athletes."

+Personal life

+Bloom had her first child, a daughter, on February 8, 2022.
+The baby was conceived through in vitro fertilisation (IVF); according to Bloom, "I did nine rounds of IVF."